Structural Research Facilities

 NREL's structural research facilities enable the characterization and validation of wind turbine blades and components.

 The extreme operating loads experienced by blades during field operation and accelerated fatigue lifetime loading can be simulated and validated in one of three facilities at the National Wind Technology Center (NWTC).
-Facilities are capable of validating blades and components smaller than 1 meter (m) to more than 50 m in length.
+Facilities are capable of validating blades and components smaller than 1 meter to multi-megawatt sizes.

 Structural research facilities are equipped with state-of-the-art servo-hydraulic equipment and data acquisition systems tailored for researching composite blades and components.
 NREL's structural blade research validation is performed to the International Electrotechnical Commission 61400-23 standard.
 General types of rotor blade research performed at the NWTC includes:

 - Property validation—Evaluates inherent structural properties, including shape and mass, and dynamic characterization of inertial and stiffness properties

 Research Equipment and Facilities

 Structural research facilities share modular servo-hydraulic control and actuation equipment and data acquisition systems.
 The NWTC maintains hydraulic research systems capable of displacements to 1.5 meters and force capacities to 500 kilonewtons.
 Hundreds of channels of data acquisition are available using custom-designed software specific to structural research validation.
 NWTC measurement capabilities include:

 - Basic load